 A: You’re right, up to a point; Jesus was innocent of any crime, and from a human standpoint He didn’t deserve to die.
-You also are right in saying that Jesus’ death was a great tragedy—for it was.

-A: Jesus probably could have incited them into action and thus avoided His arrest and death.
+A: Jesus probably could have incited [the crowds] into action and thus avoided His arrest and death.
 But He didn’t—and the reason is because He knew He had come into the world to die for our sins.

 A: Only God knows your friend’s heart, and whether or not she sincerely wants to follow Jesus and has committed her life to Him.
 Perhaps a seed of faith was planted in her heart as a child, and as Easter approaches she senses a need to have it grow.

 A: Both Jesus’ death on the cross and His resurrection from the dead are equally important; they cannot be separated from each other.
 Without Jesus’ death, we have no hope of God’s forgiveness; and without Jesus’ resurrection, we have no hope of eternal life.
-Like the two wings of an airplane, both are essential!

 A: I’m thankful for that “tug” toward God you felt in your heart—and I want to assure you that it didn’t happen by chance.
 Instead, God gave it to you, and right now He is drawing you to Himself.
-Jesus said, “No one can come to me unless the Father who sent me draws him” (John 6:44).